What are your chances of acceptance?

 29. What questions do you have for me?

 The interviewer is looking for you to display interest in the program by asking questions.
-Your response should be tailored to your particular interests, and any concerns that you may have had throughout this interview.
+Your response should be tailored to your particular interests and any concerns that you may have had throughout this interview.
+This is also a great chance to engage your interviewer with questions focused on their experience with the scholarship.

 Examples: What was your favorite part of the scholarship program?
-(Or, what do students say is the best part of this program?).
+What characteristics, goals, or accomplishments of the scholarship are you most proud of?
+What do students say is the best part of this program?
 What are the former scholarship recipients doing now, particularly those in the fields I’m interested in?

 30. Is there anything else you’d like to add?

-Example: I believe that I am an ideal candidate for this program because my educational background, and future plans align with what this program has to offer.
-I am excited to be a part of this program, and I look forward to hearing from you.
+Example: I believe that I am an ideal candidate for this program because my educational background, passions, and future plans align with what this program has to offer.
+I am excited to be a part of this program and I look forward to hearing from you.

 Enter the CollegeVine Scholarships